 *If you are going outside of the city, rent E-bikes.
-They are only marginally more expensive and with some of the hills they are worth their weight in gold.
-Just don’t be afraid of using the power like I was and save your legs the trauma.
+They are only marginally more expensive and with some of the hills, they are worth their weight in gold.
+Just don’t be afraid of using the power like I was and save your legs from the trauma.

 *Visit Krakus mound if you have time, the views are amazing if you want to see a decent cityscape.